InnPatron/Popstcl/README.md

 * Strive to be used in a production environment (That being said, I do plan on making a text adventure game as a rite of passage)
 * Full compatiblity with vanilla Tcl

-## Versioning
-Currently, releases follow semver for the Popstcl library.

-## License
-Released under the [MIT License](https://opensource.org/licenses/MIT) (See LICENSE-MIT).
-Good luck using this for any commercial projects :|

 ## Organization
 This Git repository is split into two directories:
 > popstcl: core language constructs and virtual machine